 National Deadline: March

-Knight-Hennessy Scholars will receive full funding to pursue any graduate degree at Stanford.
+Knight Hennessy Scholars will receive full funding to pursue any graduate degree at Stanford.
 This includes the JD, MA, MBA, MD, MFA, MS, and PhD programs, as well as all joint- and dual-degrees.
 In addition to pursuing your graduate studies, shape your own experience as a Knight-Hennessy Scholar through the King Global Leadership Program.
-As a Knight-Hennessy Scholar you will develop both the depth and range of subject expertise to confront the numerous grand challenges and opportunities of the future.
+As a Knight-Hennessy Scholar, you will develop both the depth and range of subject expertise to confront the numerous grand challenges and opportunities of the future.
 You will be part of a unique community of change agents from a diverse range of backgrounds.

 Citizens of all countries are welcome to apply.
 You are eligible to apply to Knight-Hennessy Scholars if you apply during your final year of study for your first/bachelor's degree or within four years of earning your first/bachelor’s degree.
-You must also meet the admission requirements of your intended Stanford graduate or profession degree program.*
+You must also meet the admission requirements of your intended Stanford graduate or professional degree program.*

 *Undocumented students should verify eligibility/admission requirements for the graduate program of interest at Stanford.